kstrafe/Cxy/documentation/rationale.md

 The thing about these languages is that they exist, they are specifically for generating code, and they are really good at it.
-I think it may be better to avoid implementing the code generator in UL itself.
+I think it may be better to avoid implementing the code generator in Cxy itself.
 Instead, think about allowing compiler hooks of some sort.
 It calls the hook on the file upon seeing diffs.

-The biggest problem is that the language (UL) is itself not very practical for editing text.
+The biggest problem is that the language (Cxy) is itself not very practical for editing text.
 There is operator overloading for strings, but it is still cumbersome.

 	var sml.String my_string = "Hi!";